bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-05-17-newsletter.md

   into the [HTLC][topic htlc] timelock calculation.
 This allows HTLCs to target the current block height instead of the most recent block that the LN node has processed (its sync height).
-This makes it safe for a node to send payments during the blockchain sync process.
+This makes it safe for a node to send payments during the blockchain sync process. {% assign timestamp="44:51" %}

 - [LDK #2973][] implements support for `OnionMessenger` to intercept [onion messages][topic onion messages] on behalf of offline peers.
 It generates events on message interception and on